 Born in Bournemouth on 16th April 1947, Lee Kerslake developed an interest in music around 1958 while he was a pupil at Winton and Moordown School for Boys.
 Initially he tinkered with the piano, until an evening at the Pavilion Ballroom attending a dinner dance with his parents, turned him onto the delights of the drums after observing the percussionist in the Ted Heath Band.
-At fourteen he joined his first group, The Phantoms, a quintet of school friends who sported a rather fetching line in stage attire comprising of black trousers and shirts, lariat ties and face masks reminiscent of the type worn by Clayton Moore in the popular TV western The Lone Ranger.
+At fourteen he joined his first group, The Phantoms, a quintet of school friends who sported a rather fetching line in stage attire comprising black trousers and shirts, lariat ties and face masks reminiscent of the type worn by Clayton Moore in the popular TV western The Lone Ranger.
 However, by 1963 Lee was on the lookout for a higher calibre of musicians and held auditions in a small room at the Burlington Hotel in Owls Road, Boscombe.
 The process unearthed a guitarist, Timothy Large (b.
-14th July 1942 in Bournemouth) who brought in his school friend from Southbourne, bassist Bill Jacobs (b.
-12th April 1947 in Bournemouth) plus Ferndown resident Tony Letts (b.
+14th July 1942 in Bournemouth) who brought with him his school friend from Southbourne, bassist Bill Jacobs (b.
+12th April 1947 in Bournemouth), who was originally in The Chevrons, plus Ferndown resident Tony Letts (b.
 Birmingham) on vocals.
 The new band became Tony Saturn and the Planets.

-In 1967 the break he was looking for literally turned up on his doorstep.
-Paul Newton, father of bassist Paul Newton junior, visited the Kerslake family home in Luther Road, Winton after watching a Trackmarks gig at the Pavilion Ballroom.
-He offered Lee twenty five quid a week, more than he was earning at the scrapyard, to turn professional with his son’s new band The Gods.
-Lee grabbed the opportunity with both hands and a couple of weeks later threw his drum kit and a case of clothes into his car and drove the sixty miles to Andover in Hampshire where he met his new bandmates.
+By the end of 1967 Lee was looking to further his career, either with The Trackmarks or without them.
+The break he was looking for literally turned up on his doorstep one evening when a Mr. Paul Newton visited the Kerslake family home in Luther Road, Winton, after watching a Trackmarks gig at the Pavilion Ballroom.
+He offered Lee twenty five quid a week, more than he was earning at the scrapyard, to turn professional with his son’s (also Paul Newton) new band The Gods.
+Lee grabbed the opportunity with both hands and a couple of weeks later threw his drum kit and a case of clothes into his car and drove the sixty miles to Andover in Hampshire to meet his new bandmates.

 The band was three albums into an undistinguished career with Very ‘eavy…Very ‘umble, Salisbury and Look at Yourself already under their belts.
 However, the addition of Thain’s meandering bass lines and Lee’s power house drumming created a solid bedrock from which the band would be propelled to the forefront of the progressive / heavy rock arena.
 Their breakthrough fourth album, Demons and Wizards, unleashed Lee’s potential, showcasing his dynamic drumming and melodic high harmony vocals on nine hook laden songs.
 Housed in a Roger Dean sleeve, it broke into the top twenty, closely followed by album number five, The Magician’s Birthday, which fell short by just creeping into the top thirty.
 Both are regarded as high-water marks in the band’s catalogue, eventually earning gold status.
 Chart success with two singles, “The Wizard” and “Easy Livin'”, in America, Holland and Germany kept the band busy throughout 1972 with tours of the USA, Europe and the UK which included a date at the Bournemouth Winter Gardens on 26th May, the first of four visits to Lee’s hometown over the next decade.

-2001 proved to be a pivotal year for Lee as he was in New York on the 11th September when two planes were flown deliberately by terrorist’s into the World Trade Center, barely half a mile from the hotel where he was staying.
-The experience of seeing the towers collapse and the horror of people throwing themselves from the windows, made him re-evaluate his life and relationships.
+2001 proved to be a pivotal year for Lee as he was in New York on the 11th September when two planes were flown deliberately into the World Trade Center by terrorists, barely half a mile from the hotel where he was staying.
+Watching the towers collapse and seeing people throwing themselves from the windows made him re-evaluate his life and relationships.
 The Heep were planning a special gig at the Shepherd’s Bush Empire titled the ‘Magicians Birthday Party’ with previous members Ken Hensley and John Lawton.
 However, the emphasis before the show centred on how Lee and Hensley would react together after their well-publicised falling out.
 After his epiphany in Manhattan, the animosity of the past melted away and the pair buried the hatchet.
 The show went without a hitch and gained a release on DVD and compact disc.
 It has now become an annual event.

-After a period of recuperation Lee was invited to play at an annual Uriah Heep convention in Spain with The Legends, an amalgamation of old Heep members Paul Newton, John Lawton and Ken Hensley plus Phil Baker guesting on guitar.
+After a period of recuperation Lee was invited to play at an annual Uriah Heep convention in Spain with The Legends, a combination of old Heep members Paul Newton including John Lawton and Ken Hensley, plus Phil Baker guesting on guitar.
 He returned in 2009, 2011 and 2012 in Finland and 2015 in Belgium.
-His latest band, The Berggren Kerslake Band, came together after he met Stefan Berggren in the short lived His Masters Project, a semi-professional band that played a small number of dates in Switzerland.
+His latest band, The Berggren Kerslake Band, came together after he met Stefan Berggren in the short-lived His Masters Project, a semi-professional band that played a few dates in Switzerland.
 Berggren had been in The Company of Snakes with Bernie Marsden and Mick Moody.
 The pair recorded an album, The Sun Has Gone Hazy, in 2014 with bassist Tomas Torberg.

 For an overview of the Heep’s career try the forty-six track, triple CD Loud, Proud & Heavy – The Best of Uriah Heep on the Union Square Music label.